reportportal/agent-java-testNG/README.md

 By default, TestNG attaches a few basic listeners to generate HTML and XML reports.
-For reporting TestNG test events (ie start of test, successful finish of test, test fail) to Report Portal user should add Report Portal TestNg listener to run and configure input parameters.
-Description of listeners input parameters and how to configure it see “Parameters” in [Configuration section](/docs/TestNG>configuration).
+For reporting TestNG test events (ie start of test, successful finish of test, test fail) to ReportPortal user should add ReportPortal TestNg listener to run and configure input parameters.
+Description of listeners input parameters and how to configure it see “Parameters” in [Configuration section](http://reportportal.io/docs/JVM-based-clients-configuration).

-**Listener class:** *com.epam.reportportal.testng.ReportPortalTestNGListener*
+**Listener class:** `com.epam.reportportal.testng.ReportPortalTestNGListener`

 There are several ways how to install listener:

 - Maven Surefire plugin
 - In TestNG configuration file
 - Register listener in code
 - Via command line
 - Via \@Listeners annotation
 - Via ServiceLoader class

 > Please note, that listener must be configured in a single place only.